99souls/ariadne/md/phase5-engine-architecture-analysis.md

 **Target State**: 🎯 **Engine as Single Source of Truth (Multi-Module Ready)** - All business logic consolidated under engine interfaces; repository partitioned into independent Go modules with clear dependency direction (presentation layers depend on engine, not vice versa).
 **Migration Effort**: **High** - Requires 6-8 phases of careful refactoring plus an activation phase for module extraction with maintained backward compatibility

+**Adapter Evolution Update (Phase 5E Alignment)**: As observability endpoints shift to an adapter pattern, the same architectural approach will be applied to business integrations—most notably the current Colly-based fetching implementation.
+A future `fetcher` adapter boundary will extract `CollyFetcher` into a pluggable module while the engine consumes only a `Fetcher` interface.
+This prevents HTTP mechanics and library concerns from leaking into core orchestration and mirrors the telemetry adapter separation now planned for health/metrics endpoints.

 ---

 ## 1. Current Architecture Assessment